-- Continue to Update and Monitor Transit-Related Title VI Civil Rights, Limited English Proficiency (LEP), and Environmental Justice Data Related to Service Changes and Changes in Fares. - Title VI service and fare equity analyses
+- Update Title VI Civil Rights plan as required by FTA for submittal by October of 2023. - Monitor Transit-Related Title VI Civil Rights, Limited English Proficiency (LEP), and Environmental Justice Data Related to Service Changes and Changes in Fares.
+Support the development of Justice 40 document for grant applications using planning process develop in the Cherriots planning department.